Get

 Airedale Terrier enjoying in professional grooming or shaving and doing hair care

-Even if your dog is a pampered pooch with its own reserved seat in the doggy spa, you can benefit from regular grooming between spa sessions.
+Even if your dog is a pampered pooch with its reserved seat in the doggy spa, you can benefit from regular grooming between spa sessions.
 Cleaning problem areas and trimming hair growth will keep your dog looking and smelling fresh and tidy.
-You can also cut or file your dog’s claws down every couple of months to keep on top of that job, and you should clean your dog’s teeth at least three times a week to help prevent dental disease and decay.
+You can also cut or file your dog’s claws down as needed to keep on top of that job, and you should clean your dog’s teeth at least three times a week to help prevent dental disease and decay.

 To help make the process smoother and ensure a positive experience for you and your dog, we have included 12 tips to help with the DIY dog grooming process.